vepiset/vEpiSzNet/README.md

 This repository contains the implementation and resources for the research paper:

-"Development of clinician-level multimodal automated seizure detection and type classification using synchronized video-electroencephalogram data"T
+"Development of clinician-level multimodal automated seizure detection and type classification using synchronized video-electroencephalogram data"

 # model
 The model definition is located in model.py.